Natapohn Tameeruks

-Natapohn Tameeruks (ณฐพร เตมีรักษ์; RTGS: Nathaphon Temirak; born 6 February 1989), nicknamed Taew (แต้ว; RTGS: Taeo), is a Thai actress, working for TV3.
+Natapohn Tameeruks (ณฐพร เตมีรักษ์; RTGS: Nathaphon Temirak; born 6 February 1989), nicknamed Taew (แต้ว; RTGS: Taeo), is a Thai actress, usually working for TV3.

 Early life

 Natapohn Tameeruks, nicknamed Taew, was born on February 6, 1989, to Narong Temirak, a Chief Marshal, and Ruangthong Temirak.
 She is of mixed Thai and Mon ancestry; her father is an ethnic Mon.
 She rose to prominence after her appearance with other two Chinese performers, Yi Jianlian and Liu Yifei, in a television advertisement for Yili Group, a Chinese dairy producer.
 She graduated with a Bachelor's degree in architecture from Chulalongkorn University.

 Personal life

 Natapohn was in a long-term relationship for 14 years, with Aach Lhaisakul (Ton), whom she first met in high school.
 Later, both of them ended the relationship, staying as friends only.